-Sister Ann joined the Eastern US Region in 1979, and took a nursing position at St. Vincent Hospital in NYC.
-This gave her the opportunity for continued studies and she began taking courses in Alternative Medicine.
+Sister Ann earned a Bachelor of Science in Nursing from Pace University, Pleasantville, NY in 1978.
+She was assigned to the Eastern US Region in 1979, and took a nursing position at St. Vincent Hospital in NYC.
+This gave her the opportunity for continued studies in Alternative Medicine.

 From 1986 to 2009, Sister Ann worked with the Sinsinawa Dominicans in Wisconsin doing Health Education and Alternative Therapy.
 From 2015 Sister took individual ‘Health issue patients’ as the need arose.